How long does it take to start attributing your Facebook mobile app ads with AppsFlyer?

 However, you can advertise and record installs for out-of-store apps on Facebook following these instructions:

-- Create a "Link click" campaign on Facebook, which sends leads to a landing page.
+- Create a Traffic or Conversions campaign on Facebook, with mobile attribution enabled, which sends leads to a landing page.

 - The lead clicks on the button and is redirected to the out-of-store market.
-After completing the installation the lead becomes an attributed user.
+After completing the installation AppsFlyer attributes the user to Facebook, via its MMP API.

 For specific instructions on attribution for apps in Amazon on Facebook click here.

-AppsFlyer gets spend data from Facebook for campaigns, having one or more installs during the previous seven days.
+AppsFlyer gets spend (including clicks and impressions) data from Facebook campaigns, if one or more installs occurred during the previous 7 days.

 Facebook cost FAQs